rizkifajara/next-portfolio/README.md

 - Natural conversation style
 - Context-aware responses based on your personal information

+### Personal Info Structure

+Each chunk in your `personal-info.json` should have:
+- `id`: Unique identifier for the chunk
+- `text`: The actual content that will be used as context
+- `metadata.category`: Category for organization (e.g., "about", "skills", "experience")

 ## Customization

 - Update the content through the Sanity Studio
 - Modify the components in the `src/components` directory to change the layout and design
 - Adjust the styling using Tailwind classes or by modifying the `tailwind.config.js` file
 - Customize the chat prompt and style in `src/pages/api/chat.ts` and `src/components/ChatWidget.tsx`
+- Add or modify personal information in `data/personal-info.json`

 ## Deployment

 This project is set up for easy deployment on Vercel:
 1. Connect your GitHub repository to Vercel
 2. Add your environment variables in the Vercel project settings
+3. Make sure `data/personal-info.json` is committed to your repository
-3. Deploy and enjoy automatic updates on every push to main
+4. Deploy and enjoy automatic updates on every push to main

 ## Contributing